 Decimal('3.2') # 3.2

-For arbitrary precision, you may want to try out the mpmath module, which
+For arbitrary precision, you may want to try out the mpmath module, which provides the pretty attribute for human friendly representation.

 Cyclic references are possible in pyspread.
 However, recursion depth is limited.
 Pyspread shows an error when the maximum recursion depth is exceeded.
 It is strongly advisable to only use cyclic references when either a frozen or a button cell interrupts the cycle.
 Otherwise, cyclic calculations may lock up pyspread.

-Result stability is not guaranteed when redefining global variables because execution order may be changed.
+In old Python versions (<=3.5), result stability is not guaranteed because execution order may be changed.
+This results from the order of dict elements not being guaranteed.
 This happens for when in large spreadsheets the result cache is full and cell results that are purged from the cache are re-evaluated.
+This may be an issue when redefining global variables, which is therefore discouraged.
+Note that for Python 3.7+, dict order stability is a language feature and therefore result stability is guaranteed.

 If a pys file is situated in a folder without write and file creation access, the signature file cannot be created.
 Therefore, the file has to approved each time it is opened.